 Has the census been postponed by the coronavirus outbreak?

-On August 3, the Census Bureau announced that the deadline for people to complete the survey forms for their households has been moved to September 30, 2020, which is more than one month later than its previous date of August 15.
+The Census Bureau announced that the deadline for people to complete the survey forms for their households is October 15, 2020.
+The deadline for the counting process has moved several times due to the pandemic.

 During the week of July 20, census workers resumed visits to households that have not yet responded to the survey to help them complete their forms.
 Visits will start in selected locations in Connecticut, Indiana, Kansas, Pennsylvania, Virginia and Washington, then expand to other areas of the country.
 Most census offices across the country will begin follow-up work on August 11.
 All offices will conclude work no later than September 30.